 - a.
-In their deliberations, the Board recommended that the revised design approach to the building using fritted glass panels and mullions were an elegant solution for a tall slender building.
+In their deliberations, the Board reaffirmed that the revised design approach to the building using fritted glass panels and mullions was an elegant solution for a tall slender building.
 B-3.2, B-3.c, B-4.3, C-2.1 - b.
-The Board, responding to initial recommendations about party walls becoming too opaque and hampering the ability for light infiltration through fritted panels, recommended that the revised approach using a gradient of darker to lighter color as demonstrated in the recommendation packet resolves earlier concerns and meets the Design Guidelines.
+The Board in continuing the previous discussion about party walls becoming too opaque, hampering the ability for light infiltration through fritted panels agreed that the revised approach using a gradient of darker to lighter color as demonstrated in the recommendation packet is no longer an issue.
 B-3.2, B-3.c, B-4.3, C-2.1